mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 ## Compensation

 ### Total Compensation (TC)
 the total amount of money you're making, including stock, signing/starting bonuses, and other bonuses.
 These components can be more than 2x your 100k+ salary as a NG and continues to grow as you progress in your career, so salary typically isn't entirely reflective of how much you're actually making.
 Some industries are more salary-focused, others offer tons of other stocks and bonuses.
 TC typically refers to FTE comp, but it's also used to refer to intern comp because there are a few components that can make up a large portion of TC, including relocation/housing, transportation, and signing bonus.
-If you're lucky, a lot of this money can be directly pocketed
+If you're lucky, a lot of this money can be directly pocketed.
+Typically doesn't include stuff liek 401k, insurance

 ### Housing/Location